UACalc/UACalc_CLI/README.md

     ~/UACalc/Algebras
     ~/UACalc/Examples
-    ~/UACalc/UACalc_CLI
+    ~/UACalc/CLI

-including a script ~/UACalc/UACalc_CLI/uacalc which starts the Jython interpreter with UACalc dependencies preconfigured.
+including a script ~/UACalc/CLI/uacalc which starts the Jython interpreter with UACalc dependencies preconfigured.
-If you try any of the methods described below and you have problems, please [report the issue](https://github.com/UACalc/UACalc/issues).
+If you try any of the methods described below and you have problems, please [report the issue](https://github.com/UACalc/UACalc_CLI/issues).

 Method 1: simple tar file download
 ----------------------------------
 Assuming you already have Java installed, or you want to install it yourself, this method may work for you and is probably the simplest.

-1. Download the UACalc.tar file from: http://uacalc.org/Jython/UACalc.tar
+1. Download the UACalc_CLI.tar file from: http://uacalc.org/Jython/UACalc_CLI.tar
     and put it in your home directory.
 2. Extract this tar archive into your home directory with a command like the following:

-        tar xvf UACalc.tar
+        tar xvf UACalc_CLI.tar

-    Or, if you already have a ~/UACalc directory, you can prevent tar from overwriting files that are newer than those in the archive with (consider also the -w option):
+    **IMPORTANT NOTE:** Or, if you already have a ~/UACalc directory, you can prevent tar from overwriting files that are newer than those in the archive with (consider also the -w option):

-        tar --keep-newer-files xvf UACalc.tar
+        tar --keep-newer-files xvf UACalc_CLI.tar

 Method 2: automatic setup script for Ubuntu
 -------------------------------------------